 1. Cell phone photo processed with Instagram

-Instagram a free and easy way to enhance a photo taken on your smartphone by using one of Instagram’s many digital filters to give it a processed look.
+Instagram is a free and easy way to enhance a photo taken on your smartphone by using one of Instagram’s many digital filters.
 Instagram also makes it easy for you to share your photos on social media.
-If you don’t want to register for Instagram, you can also try using the app VSCO Cam.
+If you don’t want to register for Instagram, you can also try using the app VSCO.

 That’s all there is to it!